X

 | 5 mg | approx. 3–8% | Moderate frequency |

-Important: the oedema is dose-dependent and typically appears 2–4 weeks after starting treatment or increasing the dose.
-Women are more frequently affected than men.
-The oedema resolves completely after stopping the medication.
+Important: the oedema is dose-dependent and typically appears 2–4 weeks after starting therapy or increasing the dose.
+Women are affected more often than men.
+The oedema resolves completely after stopping.

-ACE inhibitors (ramipril, enalapril) and sartans (candesartan, valsartan) additionally dilate the veins and post-capillary venules.
-This normalises the elevated capillary pressure — oedema recedes or does not develop at all.
-Studies show: the combination amlodipine + ACE inhibitor/sartan reduces the oedema rate by approximately 50–70% compared to amlodipine alone.
+ACE inhibitors (ramipril, enalapril) and sartans (candesartan, valsartan) additionally widen the veins and post-capillary venules.
+This normalises the raised capillary pressure – the oedema recedes or does not appear in the first place.
+Studies show that the combination amlodipine + ACE inhibitor/sartan reduces the oedema rate by approximately 50–70% compared with amlodipine alone.

-If 10 mg is causing oedema, reducing to 5 mg may help.
-The blood pressure is then compensated by adding a second active substance (ACE inhibitor, sartan, or diuretic).
+If 10 mg causes oedema, reducing to 5 mg can help.
+Blood pressure is then compensated by adding a second agent (ACE inhibitor, sartan, or diuretic).

-Lercanidipine is a more modern calcium channel blocker with similar efficacy but significantly less oedema.
-The lipophilic substance distributes more evenly in the vessel walls and raises capillary pressure less.
+Lercanidipine is a more modern calcium channel blocker with a similar effect but markedly less oedema.
+The lipophilic substance distributes more evenly in the vessel walls and raises capillary pressure less strongly.
 However, lercanidipine must be taken in the morning on an empty stomach (15 minutes before breakfast).

 |---|---|

-Like any medication, amlodipine can cause unwanted effects — most of them are dose-dependent and occur primarily at the start of treatment.
-The most important point: common side effects such as headaches, flushing, and mild dizziness generally resolve on their own after a few weeks as the body adjusts to the changed vascular conditions.
-Stopping on your own is therefore almost never necessary — but a conversation with your doctor is always worthwhile.
+Like any medication, amlodipine can cause unwanted effects – most of them are dose-dependent and occur mainly at the start of therapy.
+The most important point first: common side effects such as headaches, flushing, and mild dizziness usually improve on their own after a few weeks, once the body has adjusted to the changed vascular conditions.
+Stopping on your own is therefore almost never necessary – but a conversation with the doctor is always sensible.

 | Side effect | Frequency | Note |